 7. In Coffee and Tea.
 Use a tablespoon of coconut oil in coffee or tea to make a creamy, tasty drink with loads of stable energy.
 See recipe here!

 8. Homemade Magic Shell.
 Melt coconut oil and add unsweetened cocoa powder until the mixture becomes more viscous.
 Add raw honey to taste.
-Then, top on top of frozen fruits and coconut milk, or on top of your favorite coconut ice cream.
+Then, top on frozen fruits or your favorite coconut ice cream.
 It will give it a nice hard creamy “chocolate” shell.
 (Yeah, this one’s my favorite!)

 Skin & Hair